0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/iden3comm/api/iden3-message.md

 # To Get Iden3 Message: `getIden3Message`

 All communication between SDK and Issuer/Verifier is done through an `Iden3MessageEntity`.
-For example, an Integrator can retrieve this Iden3message from a message string obtained from an Issuer or a Verifier after scanning a QR code.
+For example, an Integrator can retrieve this Iden3 message from a message string obtained from an Issuer or a Verifier after scanning a QR code.

 ## Get Iden3 Message